TrangPham/django-admin-confirm/docs/development_process.md

 log('Message to send to stdout')
 ```

+**Localstack**:
+Localstack is used for integration testing and also in the test project.

+To check if localstack is running correctly, go to `http://localhost:4566`
+To check if the bucket has been set up correctly, go to `http://localhost:4566/mybucket`
+To check if the static files have been set up correctly, go to `http://localhost:4566/mybucket/`

 **Docker:**

 Instead of local set-up, you can also use docker.
 You may have to delete `.python-version` to do this.